edmundsj/hardsync/README.md

 ## Remaining (for MVP)
-- Add "ping"-based auto-discovery of serial devices
+- Add "ping"-based auto-discovery of serial devices (require runtime pass-in)
 - [DONE] Support for user-defined type mappings, clean syntax for this
 	- [DONE] Add function to get all the types used and verify they are all defined
 	- [DONE] Add tests to verify this functionality